dk1242/dk1242.github.io/_posts/2025-05-14-Rendering-1M-spheres-1.md

 * for second vertex, read from (0 + 12)th byte to 12 + 12 = 24th byte.
 * for third vertex, start reading from 24th byte for 12 bytes.

-So, I hope you understands how this reading will take place when we will pass color, normals etc with this data.
+So, I hope you understand how this reading will take place when we will pass color, normals etc with this data.
 We can tell all this to OpenGL using glVertexAttribPointer().
 ```cpp
 glVertexAttribPointer(0, 3, GL_FLOAT, GL_FALSE, 3 * sizeof(float), (void*)0);
 glEnableVertexAttribArray(0); // enables the vertex attribute of index 0
 ```
 So, for glVertexAttribPointer the passed arguments defines following:
 1. First argument determines which vertex attribute we want to define.
-Here, it's `aPos` with `layout (location = 0)` which sets the location of this vertex attribute to 0 and we can pass data to this attrubute using 0.
+Here, it's `aPos` with `layout (location = 0)` which sets the location of this vertex attribute to 0 and we can pass data to this attribute using 0.
 2. Second argument defines its size.
-As, aPos is vec3 it will take 3 values.
+Since, aPos is a vec3, it will take 3 values.
-3. type of data
+3. Third argument specifies the data type
-4. if we want our data to be normalized which is not relevant now
+4. Fourth argument specifies whether the data should be normalized (not needed here)
-5. It defines stride means after how much byte the next value of current attribute starts, which is 3 here (pos- x, y, z).
+5. The fifth argument defines stride that means after how much byte the next value of current attribute starts, which is 3 here (pos- x, y, z).
-6. It is offset which you can set if we are passing multiple properties at a time.
+6. The sixth argument is the offset which you can set if we are passing multiple properties at a time.
 Currently its aPos only so it's (void*)0.

 ### Vertex Array Object
 We will need to create one more object which will keep all the states we need to supply vertex data which is our VBO.
-So when drawing multiple objects, we dont need to configure VBO every single time before drawing.
-Just configure them once and bind it to VAO, then just bind this VAO before drawing which is just one function.
+So when drawing multiple objects, we don't need to configure VBO every single time before drawing.
+Just configure them once and bind them to a VAO, then just bind this VAO before drawing which requires just one function call.

 We can generate a VAO using glGenVertexArrays().
 ```cpp
 unsigned int VAO;
 glGenVertexArrays(1, &VAO);
 ```
-Then we'll bind this vertex array object and configure our VBO and then again we can unbind our VBO and VAO.
+Then we'll bind this vertex array object, and configure our VBO, and finally we can unbind our VBO and VAO.
 Now when we want to draw anything, just before that again bind this VAO. **That's all we need to remember as a constant flow.**

 So, that's all the setup we need and we are ready to draw our triangle.
-Inside our infinite while loop, call for using shaderProgram, bind the VAO and call `glDrawArrays(GL_TRIANGLES, 0, 3)` to draw triangle.
-The first argument for glDrawArrays is just tells what to draw other options are `GL_POINTS` and `GL_LINES`.
-The second argument tells the starting index of vertex array and last argument is the number of vertices we want to draw.
+Inside our infinite while loop, activate the shaderProgram, bind the VAO and call `glDrawArrays(GL_TRIANGLES, 0, 3)` to draw triangle.
+The first argument to glDrawArrays specifies what to draw other options are `GL_POINTS` and `GL_LINES`.
+The second argument tells the starting index of vertex array and last argument specifies the number of vertices to draw.
 ```cpp
 glUseProgram(shaderProgram);
 glBindVertexArray(VAO);